memery1446/DexAggregator/README.md

 3. Connect a Web3 wallet like [MetaMask](https://metamask.io)

 4. Choose which Ethereum account you want as your deployer.
-Copy the private key, enter it into the .env file and save.  **Make sure this is not a Hardhat private key**
+Copy the private key, enter it into the .env file and save.

+## Make sure this is not a Hardhat private key

 The .env file is now complete.
 With private information, it will never be pushed to Github, and will remain where it originated.
 Remember to update the .env file any time the key or url information change.

 ##  Tip:
 Why will the .env not push to github?
 Because the extenstion .env is in the .gitignore file.

-## Security Features at a glance
+## Security Features At A Glance
 Here is a brief review of security features that offer developer-confidence in this base as a foundation to build on.
 More in-depth info follows:

 - Reentrancy protection on all critical functions